Baalbek Stones

 The remaining three are Roman monoliths, not part of a larger structure, conventionally known as the "Stone of the Pregnant Woman" (estimated at 1,000 t), the "Stone of the South" (est. 1,242 t), and the "Forgotten Stone" (est. 1,650 t).
-These are, in reverse order, the first, third, and tied fifth largest known stones ever quarried in human history.
+These are the first, third, and tied fifth largest known stones ever quarried in human history.
 They are believed to have been intended for the nearby Jupiter Baal complex, possibly as an addition to the Trilithon; but, perhaps due to their size, they were never removed from their quarry.
 They have not been used since their extraction in ancient times.

 Numerous archaeological expeditions have gone to the site starting in the 19th century, primarily German and French groups, and research has continued into the 21st century.